datajake1999/C1Bitcrusher/readme.md

 * SeedWithTime: Resets the pseudorandom number generator with the current time.
 When this is enabled, the value set by Seed is ignored.
 * Clip: Clips the audio before quantizing.
 * ClipThreshold: Sets the threshold for Clip.
-* Clip0dB: Clips audio that is over 0 dB so it can fit in a fixed point format.
 * InGain: Input gain of the plug-in.
 * OutGain: Output gain of the plug-in.
 * DitherGain: controls the over all affect of dithering.